 Ms. Schnabel chaired the Louisiana Access to Justice Commission from its inception until January of 2019, and she remains an actively involved with the Commission.
 She has been appointed to the Louisiana Supreme Court Language Access Stakeholder Committee.
 In April 2019, she retired as the Chair of the Louisiana Supreme Court Judicial Campaign Oversight Committee, having completed three successive terms.
 She served on the Disciplinary Committee of the United States District Court for the Eastern District of Louisiana from 2015-2018.
 She was President of the Louisiana Association of Defense Counsel in 2014-15.

 Nationally, she has served in the House of Delegates of the American Bar Association, as well as on a number of its committees, including ABA President Thomas Wells’ Planning Committee for the first ABA Diversity Summit in 2009.
 She is a member of the DRI Center for Public Policy and is the Chair of the DRI Law Practice Management Committee.
+In 2023, she was awards the DRI’s Annual Professional Achievement and Service Award.
 She was invited to join the International Association of Defense Counsel.

 Ms. Schnabel is often called upon to speak and write on a variety of topics, including legal ethics and professional malpractice.
 She is a frequent contributor to the Louisiana Bar Journal and other publications, particularly with regard to matters impacting the profession.